indicozy/notes/graph/programming/design-patterns/creational-patterns/singleton.md

 1. They don't follow [[graph/programming/functional-programming/functional-programming|functional-programming]]: singletons are always a [[graph/programming/functional-programming/side-effect|side-effect]].
 2. Violates [[graph/programming/Principles/SOLID/single-responsibility-principle|single-responsibility-principle]].
 This pattern solves two problems at the same time.
 3. This principle masks behind the bad implementation, goes away from [[graph/programming/functional-programming/functional-programming|functional-programming]].
-4. Therefore, it is hard to work with it in [[graph/programming/multithreading/multithreading]]
+4. Therefore, it is hard to work with it in [[graph/programming/multithreading/multithreading|multithreading]].
+5. Also,it is hard to do unit test with it, because unit test was made SPECIFICALLY to test things independently.

+## Relations with other patterns

 ## Sources
 - https://refactoring.guru/design-patterns/singleton